raahish/pipe-probing/DEEPGRAM_SETUP.md

 ## Troubleshooting

+**Error Code 1006**: Usually means invalid API key or network issues
+- Verify your API key is correct (should be a long string starting with letters/numbers)
+- Check that you have remaining credits in your DeepGram account
+- Try regenerating your API key in the DeepGram console

+**Connection Failed**: Check your API key and internet connection
+- Ensure your network allows WebSocket connections to `wss://api.deepgram.com`
+- Some corporate firewalls block WebSocket connections

-**Error Code 1006**: Usually means invalid API key or network issues **Connection Failed**: Check your API key and internet connection **No Transcription**: Verify your API key is correct and you have credits remaining
+**No Transcription**: Verify your API key is correct and you have credits remaining
+- Check the browser console for DeepGram connection logs
+- Look for "🎤 DeepGram WebSocket connected" message
+- Verify you see "📤 Sending audio chunk" messages

+## Modern Implementation Notes

+This implementation uses:
+- **Nova-3 Model**: DeepGram's latest and most accurate model
+- **Smart Formatting**: Automatic punctuation and capitalization
+- **Interim Results**: Real-time transcription updates
+- **KeepAlive Messages**: Prevents connection timeouts during silence
+- **Finalize Messages**: Ensures all audio is processed at segment end